 4 Reasons to File Taxes Early This Tax Season

-While we know you could be concentrating on other tasks –like work, life, family, and sticking to those New Year’s resolutions, it’s also time to start thinking about filing your taxes.
+While we know you could be concentrating on other tasks, it’s also time to start thinking about filing your taxes early.

-Here are a few reasons to consider filing your taxes early in the season this year:
+Why?
+Here are a few reasons for filing early this year:

 IRS data shows that taxpayers who file by mid-February get significantly larger refunds than those who file later—around $300 on average.
-Why is that?
-It could relate to waiting until the last minute and taking the standard deduction.
-In fact, the U.S. Government Accountability Office has estimated that taxpayers overpay taxes by over $1 billion each year by taking the standard deduction.
-Often, last-minute filers forgo itemizing deductions because of the time and effort required to gather supporting tax documentation.
+Why?
+It could relate to waiting until the last minute and taking the standard deduction versus itemizing.
+The U.S. Government Accountability Office estimates taxpayers overpay taxes by over $1 billion each year by taking the standard deduction.
+Last-minute filers often skip itemizing deductions because of the time and effort required to gather supporting tax documentation.
 Waiting to the last minute and checking off the standard deduction could mean you are leaving money on the table.

-Don’t put yourself in a position where you have to cut corners to meet the tax-filing deadline.
+Don’t put yourself in a position where you have to cut corners to meet the tax-filing deadline–simply file early!

 2 – Help better protect your tax identity.

 What actions can you take to avoid tax identity theft?
-Aside from monitoring your credit report, one of the best things you can do to assure you will get your refund is to file your taxes early.
+Aside from monitoring your credit report, one of the best things to do to combat identity theft is filing early.

 If someone does file a return using your Social Security number before you do, the IRS will reject the return since its records already show a return filed in your name.